 Politics is not even the main game in town, though it often appears to be the only one.
 Examples abound of civilization self-organizing without the need of top-down control by force.
 In our current system, democratic or otherwise, we too often find scum rising to the top and calling the shots.
 In a free system we develop means to eject the scum and let cream rise to the top.
-The feedback loop of customer reviews does just this at Tripadvisor and Amazon and other online businesses.
+The feedback loop of customer reviews does just this at Tripadvisor, Amazon, Airbnb, Uber, and other new age businesses.
 We can do it.
 We have the technology, and I’m off on a tangent here which could stretch into an entire book but will not since it is already written.

 Talk of social engineering, climate management, and wealth redistribution is all about reducing the hissing.

 In “The State Is Out Of Date – We Can Do It Better” I recall a cigarette-related event witnessed in Morocco many years ago that opened my eyes to the obstacles to free enterprise imposed by the state.